masino-lab/PhenoGnet/README.md

 Acknowledgments

-[cite\_start]This work was supported by the NIH funded Center of Biomedical Research Excellence in Human Genetics at Clemson University[cite: 260].
+This work was supported by the NIH funded Center of Biomedical Research Excellence in Human Genetics at Clemson University.

 License